marp-team/marp-cli/README.md

 ##### `bare`

-The `bare` template has the minimum assets to present deck with your browser.
+The `bare` template only has the minimum asset to give your presentation with browser.
+There is no extra features.

 When the convert engine is changed to [Marpit framework](https://github.com/marp-team/marpit) by setting `engine` option, it would not use any JavaScript.